Transported-Labs/android-webview-sdk-demo/README.md

-# WebViewSDK demo project for Android
+# CueLightShow demo project for Android

-This project is used with [framework library](https://github.com/Transported-Labs/android-webview-sdk) to demonstrate CUELive Lightshow 2 SDK using page loaded to Android WebView.
+This project is used with [framework library](https://github.com/Transported-Labs/android-webview-sdk) to demonstrate CUELive Lightshow 2 SDK.

-## Usage of android-webview-sdk
+## Usage of CueLightShow library
 1.Add the JitPack repository to your **settings.gradle** file
 ```kotlin
 dependencyResolutionManagement {